Crozzers/pocketsphinx-python-wheels/README.md

 ### How to install
 Download the .whl file corresponding to your OS and python version.
 They are usually named as such:

-    pocketsphinx-[version number]-cp3[python minor version]-cp3[python minor version]-[OS]-[CPU Architecture].whl
+    pocketsphinx-0.1.15-cp3[python minor version]-cp3[python minor version]-[OS]-[CPU Architecture].whl

-So the wheel for Python 3.8 on Windows 64 bit would be called:
+So the wheel for Python 3.8 on Windows 64 bit would be called `pocketsphinx-0.1.15-cp38-cp38-win_amd64.whl`

-    pocketsphinx-0.1.15-cp38-cp38-win_amd64.whl
 Next run `pip3 install path/to/the/whl/file/file.whl`
 Run `pip3 install --upgrade pocketsphinx` to ensure you are on the latest version
 Profit!

-### How to build wheels
+### How to build manylinux wheels
 Download docker and run the [pypa manylinux docker containers](https://github.com/pypa/manylinux#docker-images) for each arch you wish to build for.
 One inside the container download the [build-manylinux-wheel.sh](https://github.com/Crozzers/pocketsphinx-python-wheels/raw/master/build-manylinux-wheel.sh) script from this repo and run it.
 It should download all the required tools to build the wheels and build wheels for every python version installed on that container.

-### Am I missing some wheels?
-Yes.
-I am missing some wheels.
-I will add wheels as I go.
-However, [this website](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pocketsphinx) has many Windows wheels, should you need them.